ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 .. include:: tutorial/bidder-activate-after-changing-tender.http
    :code:

-Open EU procedure demands at least two bidders, so there should be at least two bid proposals registered to move to auction stage:
+ESCO procedure demands at least two bidders, so there should be at least two bid proposals registered to move to auction stage.
+So let's create second bid:

 .. include:: tutorial/register-2nd-bidder.http
    :code: